Is Sodium Metabisulfite Harmful to Humans?

 Q1: Does sodium metabisulfite cause cancer?

-A: Monier-Williams distillation or HPLC detects SO₂ down to 1 ppm.
+Q2: Monier-Williams distillation or HPLC detects SO₂ down to 1 ppm.

 Conclusion